joaofranciscosantos/babel-plugin-i18n/README.md

 # babel-plugin-i18n

-Efficient Multi-Language Translator for Babel.
+Efficient Multi-Language Text Translator for Babel.

 ## How to use